phongduong/my-portfolio/data/posts/minify-css-code-with-gulp-clean-css-plugin.md

 ---
 title: Minify CSS code with gulp-clean-css plugin
-description: Create a simple task to minify CSS code with gulp-clean-css plugin
+description: Create a simple task to minify CSS code with gulp-clean-css plugin and reduce your application's size
 date: 2020-09-21T12:28:06.736Z
 tag: gulpjs
 ---
-When you build your code for production, you need to minify CSS to save your app's size.
+When you build your code for production, you need to minify CSS to reduce your application's size.
 Gulpjs has various plugins to do that.
-I will show you how to use gulp-clean-css plugin to minify CSS
+I will show you how to use gulp-clean-css plugin to minify CSS code

 You install gulp-clean-css plugin as devDependencies